people land art culture ecology

 out & about

 PLACE Collective artists are unavoidably engaged with the outside world.
-We’re looking forward to creating opportunities for fieldwork, walks and outdoor events, including performances and installation art.
+Through PLACE, there will be opportunities for fieldwork, walks and outdoor events, including performances and installation art.
 We’ll twin these with online events and live streaming to increase accessibility and to allow artists from around the world to connect.

 what will our view be